dudozermaks/dudozermaks.github.io/content/posts/automated-screenshots-flutter.md

 "But that's boring", you might say, "What if I need to click on some buttons or do something else before screenshot is taken?"
 I got you, that is easy too!
-Let's say that we have a button with `add` icon on this page, and we want to tap on it.
+Let's say that we have a button with an `add` icon on this page, and we want to tap on it.
 Just add another `makeScreenshot` call below the first one and modify it a bit.

 ```dart